-Almost 600 monkeys live at the Bali monkey forest!
-This guide will explain how you can get there, and everything you need to know before you go.
+This travel guide will explain how to get to the Ubud monkey forest, current entrance fees, and everything else you need to know before you go!

 Where To Stay

-The Ubud Sacred Monkey Forest Sanctuary
+What To Expect – Ubud Sacred Monkey Forest Sanctuary

 A lot of people are scared of monkeys, so they’d rather stay far away from this place.
 I like monkeys, so going here seemed like a really fun and authentic experience that you can’t have anywhere else.

 The Bali monkey forest can be a bit wild.
+You’ve been warned!

-Somehow I’ve miraculously escaped being peed on, even though I’ve let countless monkeys climb on my shoulders over the years.
+Somehow I’ve miraculously escaped being peed on, even though I’ve let countless Bali monkeys climb on my shoulders over the years.

-Again, the Ubud monkey forest is a bit different from a zoo, because the monkeys are free to come and go as they please.
+The Ubud monkey forest is a bit different from a zoo, because the monkeys are free to come and go as they please.

 This is their natural habitat.
 The monkeys live here, and sleep in the banyan trees.
 You’re going into their cherished monkey living quarters.
 Their jungle palace, if you will.